 Champaign District's wells are not susceptible to inorganic chemical (IOC), volatile organic chemical (VOC), and synthetic organic chemical (SOC) contamination.
-This determination is based on a number of criteria. including monitoring conducted at the wells, monitoring conducted at the entry point to the distribution system, and noting the available hydrogeologic data for the wells.
-The IEPA has made recommendations to further minimize the risk to the facility's groundwater supply.
-If you would like additional information on the source water assessment, please contact Safety and Compliance at 217-265-9828 or go to http://dataservices.epa.illinois.gov/ swap/factsheet.aspx.
+This determination is based on a number of criteria, including monitoring conducted at the wells, monitoring conducted at the entry point to the distribution system, and noting the available hydrogeologic data for the wells.
+To view a summary version of the completed Source Water Assessments, including importance of Source Water; Susceptibility to Contamination determination; and documentation/recommendation of Source Water Protection Efforts, you may access the IEPA website at http:// dataservices.epa.illinois.gov/swap/ factsheet.aspx